-- the members of our Society in the Vicariate or the Prefecture, meaning he who is present in the territory and has previously shown his letters of appointment to that territory, is deemed to be delegated by the Holy See to assume the government; if there are several equally seniors it is the one oldest in the priesthood. - 12.
+- 11. If it should happen that no one was designated as administrator by either the office-holder or his substitute, then the most senior among the members of our Society in the Vicariate or the Prefecture, meaning he who is present in the territory and has previously shown his letters of appointment to that territory, is deemed to be delegated by the Holy See to assume the government; if there are several equally seniors it is the one oldest in the priesthood. - 12.
 In canonically erected dioceses which do not have a cathedral chapter the government of the diocese in case if sede vacante goes to the diocesan consultors who must elect a Vicar within eight days after receiving the notice that the see is vacant. - 13.
 If the one who, according to the rules indicated above, takes over the government of the mission, should be the religious Superior he must give his office as religious Superior temporarily to his substitute.
 Once relieved from governing of the mission ad interim either by the arrival of the new Vicar or Prefect or by a special arrangement of the Apostolic See he returns to the office he had temporarily relinquished. - 14. § 1.
 All to who assume the care of the mission in line with norms n0s.
-9-12 must as as possible inform the Apostolic See and the et Superiorem General. - § 2.
-Temporarily they can make use of all the faculties both ordinary and delegated ones which the local Ordinary pssessed, except those given to him personally because of his capacity.
-They do not, however, enjoy his honorary rights.
+9-12 must as as possible inform the Apostolic See and the et Superiorem General.

-- 15. Ordinarius in regimine missionis adjuvatur a consultoribus, qui libere ab ipso nominantur. - § 1.
+- § 2.
+Interim uti possunt omnibus facultatibus sive ordinariis sive delegatis, quibus Ordinarius loci pollebat, nisi commissae fuerint ob industriam personae.
+Juribus vero honorificis ejus non gaudent. - 15.
+Ordinarius in regimine missionis adjuvatur a consultoribus, qui libere ab ipso nominantur. - § 1.
 Episcopus residentialis sine capitulo sex, vel si sacerdotes sint pauci quatuor saltem consultores ad triennium instituit, de triennio ad triennium confirmandi vel mutandi. - § 2.
 Vicarius et Praefectus Apostolicus saltem tres consultores habeant.
 Integrum eis est, illos vel ad tempus indeterminatum vel ad tempus determinatum v. gr. ad triennium nominare. - § 3.
 Quantum fieri potest, Ordinarius praecipuos saltem missionarios semel in anno convocabit, ut ex eorum experintia et consilio cognoscat, quae sint ordinanda perfectius.